Work done by foreign leased employees

-If there are any changes to the details you give on Form 6146 (such as change of address, or termination of an activity), you must log in to MyTax to submit an update, or if you use the paper Form 6146, send an updated form to keep us up to date.
+If there are any changes to the details you have given on Form 6146 (such as change of address, or termination of an activity), you must log in to MyTax to submit an update, or if you use the paper Form 6146, send an updated form to keep us up to date.

-The deadline for sending the new form is the end of the calendar month after the month when the changes occurred.
+The deadline for sending the update form is the end of the calendar month after the month when the changes occurred.
 However, you do not have to notify us if you just have a temporary break in your operations.
 You are considered to have terminated your leasing operation if you do not lease any employees from the foreign agency to work for you for a period of six months.

 If you do not submit the report, or if you submit it late, you may have to pay a penalty for negligence of up to €15,000.

-Obligation to withhold
+Obligation to withhold tax

 When you lease employees you must withhold tax at source on payments to a foreign agency

 at a 13% if the agency is a limited-liability company or other corporate entity or 35% if it is a sole trader.
 You do not have to withhold tax if the foreign agency is on the Finnish prepayment register, or if the foreign agency has shown you a tax-at-source card with the zero withholding rate or other documentation establishing that withholding is not necessary.

 However, other documentation is not sufficient if you are making payments relating to: